tasitlabs/tasit-sdk/packages/tasit-act/README.md

 }
 ```

-Alternatively, because tokenURI is just an external or public view function you can get it directly using the underlying contract method approach you'll see used exclusively below
+Alternatively, because tokenURI is just an `external` or `public` `view` function you can get it directly using the underlying "call a contract method" approach you'll see used exclusively below in the lower-level `tasit-act` library with no prior knowledge about contract type.

 ```
 const tokenURI = await nft.tokenURI(tokenId)
 ```

 Fetching additional metadata from the tokenURI is obviously something we need to support.
 It doesn't feel like it makes sense to have a function for doing this as a `nft.xyz(...)` method, though.